 sPlot and its contributing databases

-sPlot imports data from the vegetation-plot databases hosted by sPlot Consortium members, typically large national or even supranational databases.
-Smaller local or regional databases should normally first join up to a larger database before joining sPlot.
-The data import with standardisation of header data and species nomenclature will be done semi-automatically with wrappers/pipelines that can be used to re-import data in the future when the source database has been augmented or otherwise improved.
-The sPlot database will not replace original databases because proper data maintenance is only possible regionally or nationally where the database custodians have a good knowledge of individual data contributors, particularities of the data and the regional plant nomenclature.
+sPlot hosts and harmonizes vegetation-plot databases contributed by sPlot Consortium members.
+These are typically large national or even supranational databases.
+Smaller local or regional databases should normally first join up to a larger regional database before joining sPlot.
+The data import with standardisation of header data and species nomenclature is done semi-automatically with wrappers/pipelines that can be used to re-import data in the future when the source database has been augmented or otherwise improved. sPlot is not intended to maintain and update local databases, which remains responsibility of database custodians.
 Where possible, sPlot seeks the cooperation of data aggregators at subcontinental and continental level, such as the European Vegetation Archive (EVA) and the Tropical African Vegetation Archive (TAVA).

-Contributing databases to sPlot have to be registered in the Global Index of Vegetation-Plot Databases (GIVD) with which sPlot closely cooperates.
+Registering to the Global Index of Vegetation-Plot Databases (GIVD), with which sPlot cooperates closely, is warmly recommended before contributing a database to sPlot.
 With the registration in GIVD, databases receive a unique identifier that allows citing a database properly and attributing credit to it. sPlot will use GIVD to handle the metadata at the database level rather than duplicating the same structure in the sPlot database.

-We are still particularly seeking vegetation plots from Latin America, South and Southeast Asia, and Australia/Oceania.
+We are still particularly seeking vegetation plots from Latin America, South and Southeast Asia, and Oceania.
 Further we have a high interest in plot data from the tropics and subtropics where herbaceous plants in addition to the trees have been recorded.
 If you have such data and wish to become a member of the sPlot Consortium, see here for conditions.
-Additions of invited databases and updates of current member databases will be conducted when a new sPlot release is due, i.e. in approximately annual intervals.
+Additions of invited databases and updates of current member databases will be conducted when a new sPlot release is due, i.e. with approximately 18-month intervals.

 sPlot 2.1, release on October 2016, with 1,121,244 plots (all geo-referenced with varying precision) from 110 databases, 130 countries and all seven continents.
 This is an improved version of sPlot 2.0.